esnet/pypond/docs/source/sanitize.md

 It is like any other `Pipeline` construction, but the `linear` method has the following restrictions and behaviors:

 * If a non numeric value (as determined by `isinstance(val, numbers.Number)`) is encountered when doing a `linear` fill, a warning will be issued and that field spec will cease being processed.
-* When using a streaming input like `UnboundedIn`, it is a best practice to set a limit using the optional arg `cache_limit`.
+* When using a streaming input like `UnboundedIn`, it is a best practice to set a limit using the optional arg `fill_limit`.
 This is because if a given field spec stops seeing a valid value, it will be necessary to limit how many events will get cached for filling because the cached values will not be emitted until a valid value is seen.
-* Setting `cache_limit` is not needed when using a bounded source because the calls to `.flush()` will make sure any cached values will be emitted.
+* Setting `fill_limit` is not needed when using a bounded source because the calls to `.flush()` will make sure any cached values will be emitted.
 * Also, when using an unbounded source, make sure to shut it down "cleanly" using `.stop()`.
 This will ensure `.flush()` is called (see previous point).

 The `Filler` processor will raise `ProcessorException` otherwise.